SkywalkerZ/homeService/README.md

    1. In orders table, there is a unique constraint set on 2 columns to allow 1 order per customer is allowed to be in an active state.
    2. Once a customer deletes their profile, for data protection and privacy, all their order history and loyalty points are deleted.

+## 3. Data Insertion
+Using chatgpt, i created mock data and ingested it into tables using python.